-In this section, read more than a dozen articles that deal with the issue of Pentecostalism and modern spirituality.
+Read more about the issue of Pentecostalism and modern spirituality.

 Ever since the Reformation, the Roman Catholic Church has been at work to woo back the Protestant Churches and regain its position as the spiritual authority.
 Most people, wary of Rome and its ways, embraced their new Protestant freedom with open arms.